handsontable/handsontable/docs/content/guides/internationalization/language.md

 It's really important for us, that the community is a important part of the growth of our library.
 We encourage you to create and share your translations!

 Additional languages files should be placed in the `src/i18n/languages` folder of the Handsontable repository with name corresponding to the chosen language code (described below, for example: `es-VE.js`).
 You can incorporate your translations to the Handsontable library by sending us a [pull request](@/guides/tools-and-building/custom-builds.md).
 It's important, that your changes are not made to the `/languages` and `/dist/languages` directories!
-Our release master will generate files which will be placed there in the building process.
-After that, you will be able to use the languages in `Handsontable`.
+We will generate the final files to be placed there.
+After that, you'll be able to use the languages in Handsontable.

 You can see a full template of a sample language at the bottom of this paragraph.
 We're basing it on our [default language pack](https://github.com/handsontable/handsontable/blob/master/handsontable/src/i18n/languages/en-US.js).
 Parts of the file creation process are described below.